Svetlogorsk, Kaliningrad Oblast: Water Tower

-An important landmark of Svetlogorsk is a water tower built in the early 20th century, belonging to a hydrotherapy clinic.
-It was built according to the project of the famous Prussian architect Otto Kukkuk from reinforced concrete structures.
+The water tower built in the early 20th century according to the project of the Prussian architect Otto Kukkuk from reinforced concrete structures.
 Being the tallest building of Raushen at that time, the 25-meter tower became the central point organizing the space of the city center, a kind of "town hall".
 The water in the hospital came from a tank, where it was previously pumped directly from the sea.
 Warm baths were intended mainly for those patients who could not go down to the water on their own on a steep slope.
-The treatment also included massage, mud and electrotherapy.

 The Zodiac sundial

 Zodiac sundial with a diameter of 10.1 meters.
-The magnificent work of the team of authors under the direction of sculptor Nikolai Pavlovich Frolov.
+The work was carried out by a team of authors under the direction of sculptor Nikolai Pavlovich Frolov.
 It was installed in Svetlogorsk on the embankment in 1974 for the originality of the composition and the accuracy of the time display.
-The watch is even listed in the Guinness Book of Records.

 Nymph

-The sculpture of a beautiful young nymph girl is one of the most memorable symbols of Svetlogorsk today.
+The sculpture of a young nymph girl is a memorable symbols of Svetlogorsk.
 The statue stands on the promenade, decorating the exit to the embankment from a long staircase leading from the city center.Sculpture created by Herman Branch “Nymph”.
-The author of the sculpture is the famous German sculptor Herman Brachert, who lived and worked in the village of Otradnoye for more than 10 years.
+The creator of the sculpture is the German sculptor Herman Brachert, who lived and worked in the village of Otradnoye for more than 10 years.